 Antibodies are special proteins that the body produces to help fight off infections.
 They can be produced even if a person has few or no symptoms.
 They can be tested for in blood samples.
 It generally takes some time after infection for antibodies to be produced and become detectable in blood, so antibody testing will not be accurate for someone who is or was recently sick.
 Sometimes antibodies protect us from getting the same infection again (i.e. they give us immunity), but it is not yet known if this is true for COVID-19.
 It is also unknown how quickly antibodies are produced when someone has COVID-19 or about likely differences in the amount and type of antibodies people produce in response to infection.
 Because of this, antibody testing is not recommended by either The MoH or WHO for diagnosing a current or past infection of COVID-19.
 The tests are currently being used for research purposes only.

-I have heard of rapid COVID-19 tests.
-What are they?
+I have heard of rapid COVID-19 antigen tests.
+What are they and is the test available at Gertrude’s?

 If I receive a positive result, do I need to do a second test to confirm whether I have turned negative?